Winning Globally

 Number of “narwhals” worth $1B+(#)

-The average value of SME exports has decreased since last year.
+The average value of SME exports has increased slightly since 2023.